Top 10 Foxbody Modifications (87-95)

 Again, gears won't add power, but they will maximize what power there is.
 A gear swap will definitely throw you back into the seat.

 Foxbodies are known for their terrible, inadequate and underperforming brake system (running drums on a 'sports' car?!?!).
 The best way to improve them is really to go with a rear disc setup, but for simplicities sake there are some things that can be done with the stock system to increase performance.
 The back end is hopeless, but the front brakes aren't entirely a lost cause.
 First off, a good set of pads can go a long way.
 Hawk Performance pads (HPS series & ceramic street series) is immensly popular for both performance and streetability.
-Combined with a good set of rotors, both braking performance and brake feel can be greatly increased - Foxes are also known for their sloppy brake pedal!
+Combined with a good set of rotors, both braking performance and brake feel can be greatly increased.
+Foxbody Mustangs are also known for their sloppy brake pedal.
 A great way to manage pedal feel is to swap out the stock rubber brake lines with a stainless steel variety.
 Stainless steel lines won't expand under braking pressure, thus all of your brake fluid force goes to the calipers and not into expanding the lines.
 At the end of the day, a solid front brake setup will cost around $400 for quality pads, rotors and lines.
+Near as I can tell, American Muscle currently has the best price (usually free shipping too) on Hawk pads.
+You can check them out here. (~$65 for HPS series, $70 for ceramic series, $97 for HP plus).
+You might be surprised at the difference quality pads and rotors can make.

 - Exhaust Headers